pierreac-xbe/freeticketing_ghpages/docs/reference/config.md

 - `match_field` (string): The field to match for identifying the project or job.
 - `match_values` (array of strings): An array of values to match against the `match_field`.
 - `match_pattern` (string): A pattern to match against (can be null).
-- `contract_number` (string): The contract number associated with the ticket - HaulHub specific.
-- `dot_code` (string): The DOT code associated with the ticket - HaulHub specific.

 ## Notes